omahacodeschool/ruby-prompt__arrays/lib/arrays.md

 # What is one way, using Ruby, to retrieve the 6th element in an Array?
 How about the 8th element?
 What happens if you try to retrieve the value of the _9999th_ element (or some element that doesn't exist in the array)?

 A simple way to retrieve a given element in an array is to indicate the numerical position of an element in the array.
 So, if you've got an array, array_1 = [1,2,3,4,5,6,7,8,9] and you wanted it to return 6, you'd tell the computer the numerical position of 6 in array_1 like so array_1[5].
 This might look a bit odd as when counting from 1 to 6, 6 is obviously in the sixth position.
 However, as far as the computer is concerned, the count starts with 0, not 1.
 So, if you're looking for the first element of array_1, you'd tell the computer array_1[0].
 If you wanted the 8th element, same thing.
 If you wanted the 9999th element, it'd return a blank.
 You can actually create empty arrays, as such, I think that an array is an ever expandable list.
 So, if you ask it to retrieve an element that's not in the list, there's a blank space for it, it's just not filled.
 Not entirely sure that's how it works, but that's how it made sense to me.

+Can you cite the specific term for the value in that blank space?

+"nil", evidently, when considering arrays, values that aren't explicitly set to something are set as "nil".
+Thus, when you ask for the 9999th element in a given array, assuming you don't have anything set to that particular position, Ruby will return "nil" as that's sort of the default value of a blank space in an array.
+Sound about right?

 # The previous question asks about finding, for example, the 6th element in an Array.
 Is it possible to find the **-6th** (Notice the negative symbol!) element in an Array?
 What does that even mean?